::view-transition-image-pair

 The ::view-transition-image-pair CSS pseudo-element represents a container for a view transition's "old" and "new" view states — before and after the transition.

-During a view transition, ::view-transition-image-pair is included in the associated pseudo-element tree as explained in The view transition process.
+During a view transition, ::view-transition-image-pair is included in the associated pseudo-element tree as explained in The view transition pseudo-element tree.
 It is only ever a child of a ::view-transition-group.
 In terms of children, it can have a ::view-transition-new or a ::view-transition-old, or both.

 ::view-transition-image-pair is given the following default styling in the UA stylesheet: